jdbirla/JD_Spring_Microservices/Interview_guide.md

 	- @Scope:Everty time when contianer rquest for object bean will give new object

 - REST API related Annotations:​
-        - @RestController​
+        - @RestController: @Controller / @ResponseBody
-	- @RequestMapping​
+	- @RequestMapping:
-	- @GetMapping​
+	- @GetMappin :  inherited by RequestMapping
-	- @PostMapping​
+	- @PostMapping  :  inherited by RequestMapping
-	- @PutMapping​
+	- @PutMapping  :  inherited by RequestMapping
-	- @DeleteMapping​
+	- @DeleteMapping  :  inherited by RequestMapping
-	- @RequestBody ​
+	- @RequestBody : Bind request body to bean
-	- @PathVariable​
+	- @PathVariable: Pass the request parameter in path like /304 as id , in pathvariable its mandatory if we are not giving it will throw 404
-	- @RequestParam​
+	- @RequestParam: Pass the request parameter in ULR like id?304 as id, in rwquestparam its optional if we are not ginving it won't throq 404
-	- @ControllerAdvice & @ExceptionHandler
+	- @ControllerAdvice & @ExceptionHandler : Throwing cutomize exception via controller